 One residency of $10,000 will be awarded, and the selected composer will receive free ACF membership for the duration of their project.

 ACF strives to expand beyond our Western European classical roots and encourages applications from all genres, styles, backgrounds, gender identities, race/ethnicity, and abilities.
 If you create original music/sonic material and have a project idea, we encourage you to apply!

-For this program ACF does not limit what community means, apart from the geographic boundary of the 11-County Bay Area.
-The community you choose to work with can be any group of people, including musicians and other arts groups, schools, neighborhoods or towns, human services and healthcare organizations, and cultural, social, and faith groups.
+For this application ACF does not limit what community means, apart from the geographic boundary of the 11-County Bay Area: your collaborators can be any group of people, including (but not limited to) musicians and other arts groups, schools, neighborhoods or towns, human services and healthcare organizations, and cultural, social, and faith groups.

 Composer residency projects can take many forms, including, but not limited to creating new work, teaching kids and adults, and documenting human experience.
 Your collaboration might be with a school, a dance group, other musicians, scientists, a social services organization, local government, or something no one else has even thought of yet.
 To see some of the projects being developed in other ACF programs, visit ACF Create, McKnight Visiting Composer, MN Emerging Composer Award, and In Common.

 - Applicants must reside (and projects must take place) in one of the eleven Bay Area Counties: Alameda, Contra Costa, Marin, Monterey, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, or Sonoma County.

 - Composers creating in all genres or musical styles are eligible to apply.

 - Members and non-members of ACF are eligible to apply.

 - Composers currently participating in an ACF residency program are not eligible to apply.

 - Staff and board of the American Composers Forum and Center for New Music, and their immediate family, are not eligible to apply.